 Clear and robust contracts are vital to the success of any business enterprise.
 Not only do they provide a framework for agreement and operation, they protect your interests, minimise risks, and reduce the prospect of disputes.
 Backed by our industry knowledge and legal specialisms, we advise on drafting and negotiation of all types of commercial contracts, in both offline and online environments, and at all stages of product or business lifecycle.
 Our expertise in this area includes business terms and conditions; software and SaaS contracts; IT outsourcing; technology transfer and R&D agreements; IP, media and digital content; confidentiality and non-disclosure agreements; consultancy agreements; distribution, agency and franchising agreements; e-commerce contracts; purchase and supply agreements; joint venture agreements

 As technology plays an increasing role in how we live and do business, organisations are collecting and processing ever-more personal data.
-When the new General Data Protection Regulation (GDPR) comes into effect in May 2018 data protection compliance will become increasingly important for businesses, and individuals will have more rights over their personal data.
+With the General Data Protection Regulation (GDPR) data protection compliance is important for businesses.
+Individuals have more rights over their personal data.
 We advise on all aspects of data protection and privacy law.
 Our expertise in this complex field includes: data protection compliance; dealing with subject access requests; policies and procedures; privacy impact assessment; role of Data Protection Officer; security breaches and notifications to the Data Protection Commissioner; complaints to the Data Protection Commissioner; training on data protection, privacy and information management.

 In an ideal world disputes would be avoided, but when they arise we are there to help you defend or enforce your rights, and to resolve disputes.
 Our approach is always to seek practical and sensible solutions, that minimise costs and ensure the best possible outcome for our clients.
 Where absolutely necessary we can help you litigate through the courts, or defend legal proceedings in court.
 While we have expertise in dealing with a broad range of disputes and litigation matters, we have particular experience in disputes concerning technology, privacy, contracts, commercial rights, intellectual property rights and brand names.
 We also advise on defending enforcement actions by regulators as well as pro-active risk management strategies for clients in regulated business sectors.